A TALE OF HONOURING

 Interestingly, the chief mode of worship amongst the Male lineages in orthodox Indian religion has been the ritual fire.
 For the Tantrics, orthodox convention means very little and many orthodox taboos are traversed in giving honour and balance to the Feminine within Tantric lines.

-The Dance of Tandava comprises 108 yogic moves that when put together become a dance.
+The Dance of Tandav, comprises 108 yogic moves that when put together become a dance.
 They are very vigorous dynamic moves practiced carefully and secretly by tantrics.

-Rudra is the howling, raging form of Shiva. the Rudra Tandava is a hath Yog practice that brings latent subconscious anger into motion.
-Tantrics danced it at the time of Kamakhya Puja.
+Rudra is the howling, raging form of Shiva. the Rudra Tandav is a Hatha Yog practice that brings latent subconscious anger into motion.
+Tantrics dance it at the time of Kamakhya Puja.

-When the situation goes so far as to bring Manobadra there is little hope for balance, for they both seek the mana pralaya, which means the utter annihilation and dissolution of life.
+When the situation goes so far as to bring Manobadra forth, there is little hope for balance, for they both seek the Mana Pralaya, which means the utter annihilation and dissolution of life.